Kotzo0/thePeoplesServer/README.txt

 Add User
 POST request
 /users
-takes "name" in the body
+takes "userid" in the body

 Get all users
 GET request